not-a-hot-dog/parallelized-disease-modeling/README.md

 1. `python3`, with `numpy` and `matplotlib`.
 2. `gcc (with OpenMP support to run OpenMP version below)`.

+If running on a cluster, use the required module load commands suited to your cluster.
+If running on AWS, we recommend a t2.2xlarge instance with Ubuntu 16.04.
+Run `chmod +x setup.sh` followed by `setup.sh` to get the recommended dependencies.

 ## Instructions on using the simulation tools

 ### OpenMP version (Recommended, requires OpenMP and data download)